 An infrared electric fireplace uses quartz as a heating element to create infrared light and heat that you can feel immediately in the room.
 It does not need a fan or even moving parts.
 You do not hear a fan; you hear the crackling of flames.
 Heat travels across greater distances.
-This type of heating is the most energy-efficient and costs less than all methods (including central heating) other than gas heat.
-But the price of gas is very low and will rise and fluctuate.
+This type of heating is the most energy-efficient and costs less than all methods, including central heating.

 Both fireplaces create supplemental heat.
-MagikFlame small fireplaces plug into a regular outlet, or you can have an electrician come to wire it straight into your house.
-The fireplaces heat a room or a smaller area (up to 1000 square feet).
+MagikFlame small fireplaces plug into a regular outlet, or you can have an electrician hardwire it straight into your house.
+The fireplaces heat a room or a smaller area up to 1000 square feet.
 MagikFlame designed its fireplace to be part of a home-heating plan that includes multiple heat sources.
 MagikFlame is not the only builder of infrared heaters.
-(Although we think we create the best electric fireplaces.)
+Although we think we create the best electric fireplaces.
 Dimplex makes good heaters as well.

 What does a MagikFlame look like?

 It looks like a flame.
-It actually looks like 30 different flames.
+It actually has 30 different flames.
 You can choose a classic fireplace flame, a campfire flame, or the Phoenix flame.
-You can go to our flame gallery rather than listen to 30 flame reviews right now.
-We have a movie about our flames so you can see it.
-Or come to our photo idea gallery, where you can imagine a MagikFlame in your own living room.
+We have a video of our flames so you can see each one.
+Or visit our photo idea gallery, where you can view the MagikFlame electric fireplace in several different living rooms.
 Look at our fireplace models as well.
 Is your electric fireplace part of your entertainment center?
-There is no problem mounting a television atop it.
+There is no problem mounting a television atop it or mounted on a wall above it as the heat blows out the bottom of the fireplace.
 Or do you just need a fireplace insert to fit your existing fireplace?

 What does a MagikFlame feel like?

-MagikFlame has 30 ultra-realistic flames based on holographic technology and video of real flames.
-Atop this layers crackling wood sounds, real pine scent, and remote control that controls temperature and allows you to choose a fire that fits your mood.
-Are you energetic and looking for spitting, leaping flame?
-Or would you rather calm down with a sedate, quiet flame?
+MagikFlame has 30 ultra-realistic flames using video of real flames and holographic technology.
+On top of this, there are many crackling and popping wood sounds to choose from, a real pine scent, and remote control that controls temperature and allows you to choose a fire that fits your mood.
+Are you in the mood for a big crackling, popping fire with spitting, leaping flames like perhaps a bonfire?
+Or would you instead like to relax with a sedate, quiet flame?

 An infrared quartz heater creates warmth.
-The infrared unit is energy efficient and generates no emissions at the site.
-It is also quiet and does not disturb the crackling flame.
-It beams heat as infrared light across the room, warming all it touches.
+The infrared unit is energy efficient and generates no emissions which reduces your carbon footprint and increases your air quality.
+It is also quiet and does not overpower the sound of the crackling flames.
+It blows infrared heat across the room, efficiently warming everything in its path.